EPF’s feedback on the draft Implementing Act for Assessing and Managing Conflict of Interest in HTA

 The experiences and perspectives of patients provide essential evidence and guidance for evaluating the clinical effectiveness and safety of health technologies, ensuring that HTA is conducted in the best interests of those directly impacted.

-However, elevating the risk of CoI to an exclusion criterion for patient involvement in HTA risks producing the unwanted effect of missing valuable input generated through interactions with other stakeholders.
+However, elevating the risk of CoI to an exclusion criterion for patient involvement in HTA risks to produce the unwanted effect of missing valuable input generated through interactions with other stakeholders.

 What are we calling for?
 Four recommendations to ensure optimal patient involvement in EU HTA processes: